apajo/docker_cicd/README.md

 Components:

-* Pushing - pushing code to the repository
+* Pushing - Configure your repo to run a pipeline/runners
-* Git repository - any source code repository
+* Git repository - Your source code repository
-* Staging server - server for testing, building and docker image storage
+* Staging server - This is where your application will be tested and built (and docker images stored)
-* Host server - application host/server
+* Host server - This is where your application will be running (and updated)

 ## Getting started